reiner/massively/content/post/post.1.md

 Participation in the hackathon is free.
 <br>

 This first hackathon will attract a completely new group of people to the Swiss Statistics Meeting.
-The  predominantly  young  participants  often  from  the  university  sector  breathe  new  life  into  the  statistics scene, providing for an exchange between experts from various fields.
+Participants from a broad range of different fields will breathe  new  life  into  the  statistics scene, providing for an exchange between experts from various fields.
 This is an exciting prospect both for the sponsors and offices taking part in the Swiss Statistics Meeting in terms of the transfer of technology and recruitment.